 I help businesses and senior executives achieve more.
 Identify what you really want and get there faster.

-From the moment I started my training I have been supported on my coaching journey by a trusted person walking with me.
-That person has been my Coaching Supervisor – and I now have the privilege of walking with others, as their supervisor.
+From the moment I started my executive leadership coach training I have been supported on my coaching journey by a trusted person walking with me.
+That person has been my Coaching Supervisor – and I now have the privilege of working with others, as their coaching supervisor.

 Within both my coaching and my coaching supervision, my overarching philosophy is that my clients are resourceful people and my supervisees are working for the benefit of their clients.
 They will bring a variety of matters to supervision and I prefer to work with ‘whatever comes through the door’.